salahashraf253/Social-Platform-Integration-API/README.md

 ## Overview

-This Spring Boot application serves as a RESTful API for user authentication, providing endpoints for user login and registration.
+This Spring Boot application serves as a RESTful API for user authentication, providing validated endpoints for user login and registration.
 Additionally, it includes social media login functionality for GitHub, Facebook, and Google.

 ## Table of Contents